flet-dev/website/docs/tutorials/python-realtime-chat.md

 ### Why chat?

-Because ["this is a story for collaboration!"](https://youtu.be/ohClxMmNLQQ?t=103) (you should play that game)!
-Look around - we use chats every day at work and home, on laptops and phones: WhatsApp, Facebook Messanger, Skype, Discord, Telegram just to name a few!
-Every programmer dreams about writing a chat after learning about WebSockets and every WebSocket library comes with a chat example.
-Chat app would help us better demonstrate a realtime nature of Flet framework where response-requests replaced with always-on "streams" of user events and UI updates.
+Because ["this is a story for collaboration!"](https://youtu.be/ohClxMmNLQQ?t=103) (you should play this game)!
+Look around - we use chats every day at work and home, on laptops and phones: WhatsApp, Facebook Messanger, Skype, Discord, Telegram, just to name a few!
+Every programmer dreams of writing a chat after learning about WebSockets and every WebSocket library comes with a chat example.
+Chat app would help us better demonstrate a realtime nature of Flet framework, where response-requests replaced with always-on "streams" of user events and UI updates.

-I've got a sneak peek into a few Chat examples for other frameworks ([one](https://dev.to/appwrite/building-a-realtime-chat-application-using-angular-and-appwrite-i3o), [two](https://github.com/denoland/showcase_chat)) and become disappointed.
-Is it really necessary to be so complex for the app having such a basic functionality?
-Is it really necessary to use Firebase, Appwrite, Supabase or other begemoth frameworks on backend?
+I've got a sneak peek into a few Chat examples for other frameworks ([one](https://dev.to/appwrite/building-a-realtime-chat-application-using-angular-and-appwrite-i3o), [two](https://github.com/denoland/showcase_chat)) and became disappointed.
+Is it really necessary for the app having such a basic functionality to be so complex?
+Does it have to use Firebase, Appwrite, Supabase or other begemoth framework for a backend?
 Why do you always need "frontend" and "backend"?
 Is it an established commonly-accepted architecture for the next decade?
-Can we make a trivial chat like in those examples but with less code?
+Can we make a trivial chat like in those examples, but with less code?
 Can we keep the architecture simple yet performant and maintainable?
 Yes, we can!
-With Flet instead of developing JavaScript frontend with REST backend you are just writing a monolithic server-driven app using only Python and yet get multi-user Single-Page Application (SPA) with realtime, partial UI updates.
+With Flet, instead of developing JavaScript frontend with REST backend you are just writing a monolithic server-driven app using only Python and yet get multi-user Single-Page Application (SPA) with realtime, partial UI updates.

-### Product differentiation
+### How Flet Chat is better?

-This is how "our" chat will be different from competitors:
+This is how "Flet Chat" will be different from competitors:

 1. User owns the data.
-App data will be stored in SQLite database which is portable and can be constantly [replicated in the background](https://github.com/benbjohnson/litestream) - easy migration between self-hosted and cloud versions.
+App data will be stored in SQLite database which is portable and can be constantly [replicated on the background](https://github.com/benbjohnson/litestream) - free backups and easy migration between self-hosted and cloud versions.
 2. Extensibility with "apps".
-An extension "app" could mix some functionality into existing UI or introduce a completely new experience on a separate URL/route.
+An extension "app" could mix some functionality into existing UI or introduce a completely new experience at a separate URL/route.
 3. Requires minimum resources to run, ideally, a single Docker container with shared CPU and 256 MB or memory.
 4. On par functionality across web, desktop and mobile clients - a single codebase drives the app on all platforms.
 Desktop and mobile clients should not be lagging behind web UI.
-5. On-demand delivery of white-labeled desktop and mobile clients to customers' App/Play/Microsoft store accounts with a push of a button.
+5. On-demand delivery of white-labeled desktop and mobile clients to the customer's App/Play/Microsoft store accounts with a push of a button.
 6. Application source code that can be understood and maintained by an intermediate Python programmer.
 Contributions are welcome!

 ### In this article